 Scope creep can be a real problem on projects, especially when the team and the stakeholders don’t understand the impact that changes can have on the resources, the budget and the schedule.
 Fortunately, it doesn’t have to be a major issue if you are clear about the initial project scope and you carefully manage changes during the lifecycle of your project.

 Manage changes on your project with ProjectManager.com.
 Use the change management features to add new change requests and review each change as it is raised.
 You can rank the priority of changes and assign the work to your team members so that when a change is approved, someone can get to work on it immediately.
-It takes the headache out of managing change and helps you avoid scope creep.
+Start your free trial now.